 If your child is absent through sickness or any unavoidable cause, please could you inform the school by telephone or text message in the first instance on 0161 344 2905.
-This absence constitutes an authorised absence.
 A note will be required from you on the child's return.
 The school has a ‘first day contact’ system for child absence.
 A member of staff will endeavour to contact parents should a child not appear for morning register and a message not received.
 Again, we would appreciate an early telephone call to let us know of any absences.
+Thank you

 All meals are cooked fresh everyday only using fresh ingredients bought from local suppliers.
 Every 4 weeks a new menu is uploaded onto School Money (the online payment system) where parents can book and pay for their child’s meal.
 This system allows you to order the whole menu for the week or just a few odd days.
 Each meal still costs £2.20.